Zephyr Creek hosts ancient pictographs in the Highwood area of Kananaskis Country, Alberta.

 One of the grass fields contains a single rusted barrel and an above average number of scattered boulders, but we can find no evidence of past milling or mining activity.

-On our left is a prominent ridge as we hike through the broad valley with the North Ridge of Mount Burke to our right.
+On the left is a prominent ridge as the hike proceeds through the broad valley with the North Ridge of Mount Burke to the right.

-After 4 KM (2.5 miles) of hiking we arrive at the trail intersection into Painted Creek Valley.
-There is a stone cairn about midway in the Y junction where the Zephyr Creek Trail heads left and east across Zephyr Creek.
-From here, it is a 1/2 kilometre hike to the pictographs.
+After 4 KM (2½ miles) of hiking we arrive at the trail intersection into Painted Creek Valley.
+There is a stone cairn about midway in the Y junction where Zephyr Creek Trail heads left and east across Zephyr Creek.
+From here, it is a ½ kilometer hike to the pictographs.

-The tiny, but clear and well-travelled, trail into Painted Creek Valley crosses Painted Creek six times prior to arriving at the end of a rocky ridge.
+The tiny, but clear and well-traveled, trail into Painted Creek Valley crosses Painted Creek six times prior to arriving at the end of a rocky ridge.

-Initially elusive, the three-century-old pictographs are near eye level and the red ochre figures become easily discernible as we approach the rock face.
+Initially elusive, the three-century-old pictographs are near eye level and the red ochre figures become easily discernible on approach to the rock face.
 Decades of natural erosion have left only two ancient drawings.
 The first is a man and beast: the second is half of a bird.
 Natural deterioration of the rock face has destroyed prior pictographs.
-Seija and I rest here to enjoy our lunch at this peaceful and pretty place in the presence of the remaining art work.
+Seija and I rest here to enjoy lunch at this peaceful and reverent place in the presence of the remaining art work.

-Our hiking guide-book indicates new pictographs have been appearing over the past 300 years, each time higher on the ridge.
-There is a steep scree slope, to the right side of the pictographs, which will provide access to the high point above.
-We decide to make an attempt at the scramble even though we are ill-equipped to navigate the sharp rock.
-After an energetic climb of about 3/4 of way to the top, it is exposure to powerful, gusting wind which decides we should leave this to another day.
+The hiking guide-book indicates new pictographs have been appearing over the past 300 years, each time higher on the ridge.
+There is a steep scree slope, to the right side of the pictographs, which may provide access to the high point above.
+An attempt is made at the scramble even though we are ill-equipped to navigate the sharp rock.
+After an energetic climb about ¾ of way to the top, it is exposure to powerful, gusting wind which decides this adventure should be left for another day.

 As well as the advantage of great exercise, the robust and rapid gain in elevation delivers excellent views across Painted Creek Valley, as well as south to Zephyr/Bear Pass.
-It appears the Painted Creek Valley Trail may continue south to merge again with the Zephyr Creek Trail although it is not shown on the Gem Trek Map.
+The Painted Creek Valley Trail continues south to merge again with the Zephyr Creek Trail.

-Back at the Highwood River, we change footwear again to ford the stunningly cold, 25 m (82 ft) stretch of water.
+Back at the Highwood River, footwear change precludes fording the stunningly cold, 25 m (82 ft) stretch of water.

-It is an excellent hike with lots of variety and plenty of options to extend the day.
-I shall return to the Sentinel Recreation Area another day to hike the Lower Cataract Creek Trail which hosts the Lower, Middle and Upper Falls as well as the 'Weeping Wall'.
-But first, I will need to psych myself up for that brutally cold crossing of the Highwood River.
+There is benefit to return to the Sentinel Recreation Area another day for hiking the Lower Cataract Creek Trail which hosts the Lower, Middle and Upper Falls as well as the 'Weeping Wall'.
+But there is that brutally cold crossing of the Highwood River.